cwxiaos/bark-worker/README.md

 > There are bugs in Cloudflare Dashboard for now(2024-07-27), deploy and variables edit are not available, DONOT change anything before Cloudflare fix that.
 If you want to deploy, use wrangler. -->

 > [!NOTE]
-> On iOS 18, device token may change, the previous way to use multi-key or key alias may be unavailable, refer to [Tips](doc/tips.md) for more details.
+> Device token may change, the previous way to use multi-key or key alias may be unavailable, refer to [Tips](doc/tips.md) for more details.

 <!-- > [!CAUTION]
 > For D1 Alpha Users: On August 1, 2024, D1 alpha databases will stop accepting live SQL queries.
 See [Migration Guide](https://developers.cloudflare.com/d1/platform/alpha-migration/) -->